 How to repair permissions manually

-But there’s a method to the madness. macOS now comes with a feature called System Integrity Protection (SIP), which is designed to automatically repair file permissions during software updates and system changes.
+If you've used Macs for a long time, you might remember "Repairing Disk Permissions" as a go-to tool for troubleshooting problems.
+However, that is now a thing of the past for most users.
+Newer macOS versions use a security feature called System Integrity Protection (SIP), designed to automatically repair file permissions during software updates and system changes.
 SIP works by restricting the root account so that it can’t do things like modify protected locations and processes, such as /System and /usr.
 This should prevent malware from gaining root permissions and infecting your system files.

 If disk permission issues have played such havoc that your Mac won’t boot correctly, it’s possible to access Disk Utility in recovery mode.
 Do this by holding Command + R during bootup.